 d) Duolingo- Brent White, Nick Ferdinandt, and Chris Tardy

 Brent White provided the history of Duolingo at UA including presentation to deans and determining cutoff score.
 Initial score accepted decided based on equivalency of TOEFL score of 77.
 There is a moratorium for accepting students based on Duolingo scores in order to gather data.
-University of Alabama has a Duolingo score cutoff of 51 and require 79 on TOEFL.
+University of Alabama has a Duolingo score cutoff of 51 and requires 79 on TOEFL.
 Plan to reach out to University of Alabama to get information on their cutoff and relevant data.
 Plan to go back to Duolingo to request for additional data.
 Brent recommends setting an automatic admission cutoff score and providing a range permitting admission with additional resources/requirements.
 Duolingo cost and immediate results makes it beneficial.
 Brent stated a belief in disrupting monopolies and that IELTS and TOEFL have some nefarious influence.

 Nick Ferdinandt discussed Eddie White’s report recommending not to take Duolingo because of test security and that the exam is a proficiency exam for English and not an admissions test- does not test academic English.
 The test collects limited amount of writing samples, and speaking samples are not included in the score.
 Productive skills are not authentic to what is being considered for admissions tests.
 Had fifteen students take the exam.
 Inconsistent student results.
 Spoke to University of Alabama counterpart, Bill Wallace, stating that their score of 51 is probably going to be raised to 71.
 Proposing 60 for admission to CESL pathway program and auto admission of 70.
 Monitor student data and adjust scores, as needed.
 Three of the fifteen students did not come to UA because they felt their scores were not strong enough.
 CAAC member asked about the concern with test security vs having a cutoff score.
 Nick stated that the first recommendation is to not accept Duolingo.
 However, if accepting Duolingo to have a score setup similar to the University of Missouri (60 for pathway, 70 and above for admission).